RickardAhlstedt/TranquilMVC/README.md

 What can I say, basic PDO.
 For an example, take a look at /models/admin/login.php

 ## TODO ##
-- Implement a page-builder, or something to create new pages that are visible to the end-user, thinking of GrapesJs.
 - Form-editor.
 - Caching.
 - SASS-compilation.